02 - A Minimal Rust Kernel

 - Access fields of a union

-We want to minimize the use of unsafe
+We want to minimize the use of unsafe as much as possible.
+Rust gives us the

 ability to do this by creating safe abstractions.
 For example, we could create